Powered by Flyland Powered by Flyland

 Circulatory failure and death are possible.

-Depending on the type of barbiturate used and the method by which it’s taken, withdrawal symptoms begin to appear within 12 hours after the last dose.
+Depending on the type of barbiturate used and the method of administration, withdrawal symptoms can begin to appear within 12 hours after the last dose.
 Withdrawal from longer-acting barbiturates usually starts within 1 or 2 days after the last dose.

-Barbiturate withdrawal is what someone who is dependent on a barbiturate experiences when they stop or significantly reduce their use of it.
+Barbiturate withdrawal is what someone who is dependent on a barbiturate experiences when they stop or significantly reduce their use.
 The combination of mental and physical effects can last up to 14 days or more.
-With a long list of symptoms that range in severity from mild to life-threatening, withdrawal from barbiturates is dangerous and should only be experienced under medical supervision.
+With a long list of symptoms that range in severity from mild to life-threatening, withdrawal from barbiturates is dangerous and should only be managed under medical supervision.
 If you are addicted to a barbiturate, receiving treatment at a barbiturate withdrawal treatment center can help you recover safely and discover a new future.

-Barbiturate withdrawal symptoms are most safely managed at an inpatient drug withdrawal treatment facility, where 24-hour care is given.
-Staff can quickly address any issues or emergencies that could arise.
+Barbiturate withdrawal symptoms are most safely managed at an inpatient drug withdrawal treatment facility, where 24-hour care is provided.
+Staff can quickly address any issues or emergencies that may arise.
 Barbiturate withdrawal is dangerous and potentially life-threatening.
-Aside from more severe symptoms like delirium, hallucinations, and seizures, circulatory failure and death are possible.
+In addition to severe symptoms like delirium, hallucinations, and seizures, circulatory failure and death are possible.
 Daylight Recovery Center can help you get through barbiturate withdrawal as safely and comfortably as possible.
 Our personalized recovery and barbiturate withdrawal treatment programs can help you effectively recover from your dependence on, and addiction to, barbiturates.

 Scroll to Top